Jammy2211/PyAutoLens/docs/general/configs.rst

 notation
 --------

-The notation configs define the labels of every model-component parameter and its derived quantities, which are used when visualizing results (for example labeling the axis of the PDF triangle plots output by a non-linear search).
+The notation configs define the labels of every model parameter and its derived quantities, which are used when visualizing results (for example labeling the axis of the PDF triangle plots output by a non-linear search).

 Two examples using the 1D data fitting example for the config file **label.ini** are:

 [label]
-    centre_0 -> str
+    centre_0 : str
-        The label given to that parameter for non-linear search plots using that parameter, e.g. the PDF plots.
+        The label given to that parameter for non-linear search plots using that parameter, e.g. cornerplot PDF plots.
         For example, if centre_1=x, the plot axis will be labeled 'x'.

 [superscript]
-    EllIsothermal -> str
+    EllIsothermal : str
-        The subscript used on certain plots that show the results of different model-components.
-For example, if EllIsothermal=m, plots where the EllIsothermal are plotted will have a subscript m.
+        The superscript used on certain plots that show the results of different model-components.
+For example, if EllIsothermal=mass, plots where the EllIsothermal are plotted will have a superscript `mass`.

 The **label_format.ini** config file specifies the format certain parameters are output as in output files like the *model.results* file.
+This uses standard Python formatting strings.

 grids
 -----

-**interpolate.ini**

-The `Grid2DInterpolate` class speeds up the calculation of lensing quantities such as the potential or deflection angles by computing them on a grid of reduced resolution and interpolating the results to a grid at the native resolution of the data.
-This is important for certain mass profiles, where the calculations require computationally expensive numerical integration.

-The *interpolate.ini* specifies for every `LightProfile` and `MassProfile` in **PyAutoLens** whether, when a `Grid2DInterpolate` object is passed into a from grid method (e.g deflections_yx_2d_from_grid) the calculation should be performed using interpolation or by computing every value on the grid explicitly at native resolution.

-The default *interpolate.ini* config file supplied with the **PyAutoLens** workspace specifies `False` for every profile that does not require numerical integration (and therefore is fast to compute) and `True` for every profile which does (and therefore can see the calculation sped ups by factors of > x10).

 **radial_minimum.ini**

-The calculation of many quantities from `LightProfile`'s and *MassProfile's*, for example their image, convergence or deflection angles are ill-defined at (y,x) coordinates (0.0, 0.0).
+The calculation of many quantities from light profiles and mass profiles, for example their image, convergence or deflection angles are ill-defined at (y,x) coordinates (0.0, 0.0).
 This can lead **PyAutoLens** to crash if not handled carefully.